 Program facebook page: http://www.facebook.com/wmusummerinistanbul

 Istanbul, strategically located on the Bosporus straits where Europe meets Asia, has long been a focal point of international culture, commerce, politics, and intrigue.
 Greek, Roman, Byzantine and Ottoman influences abound.
 The program is hosted by Bogazici (pronounced "bo-AH-zee-chee") University, an English-language institution that was founded in 1863 and was the first American university outside the United States (it has since become a Turkish public university).
-All courses are taught in English and the faculty and staff are all fluent.
+All courses are taught in English and the faculty are all fluent.

 Courses are offered in such disciplines as anthropology, economics, gender and women's studies, history, literature, Middle Eastern studies, religion, sociology, and political science.
 Courses in the natural sciences are also available.
 Students in the program come from North America, Europe, and Turkey itself.